VKorpelshoek/GridTrackNet/README.md

 |Recall|0.8386|**NEW VAL**|
 |F1|0.8550|**NEW VAL**|

-Note: metrics were computed only once on a separate test dataset.
+*Note: metrics were computed only once on a separate test dataset.
+The test dataset contained only amature match footage.*

 ### Formulas
 - Accuracy = $\dfrac{TP + TN}{TP + TN + FP1 + FP2 + FN}$
 - Precision = $\dfrac{TP}{TP + FP1 + FP2}$
 - Recall = $\dfrac{TP}{TP + FN}$
 - F1 = $\dfrac{2*(Precision * Recall)}{Precision + Recall}$

 ### Formula Variable Definitions
 - TP (True Positive): when the model correctly predicts the location of a ball within a frame being less than 4 pixels from the true ball location.